bakowski/M4-IoT-and-Low-Power-IoT-Architectures/README.md

 This small project may be technology oriented to deepen the understanding of the selected technological aspects or application oriented in order to develop a complete application.

+Low and Very Low Power Architectures are developed and analyzed using new design methodologies based on power profiling with PPK2.
+The following is as an example of the screen capture of PPK2.

 ## Hardware
 In this module we use a large number of MCU based boards, sensors/actuators and power profiler tools.
 The example boards are: